andreeasperlea/internship-hackathon-2025/AI_REVIEW.md

   - **Fix**: Update code to use consistent spacing, e.g., `finding_id = self.create_finding_feedback(finding)` -> `finding_id=self.create_finding_feedback(finding)`.
 Consider using a linter to enforce this rule across the project.

 - **WARN** [STYLE|CONSISTENCY] diff_utils.py:15 — Use consistent naming conventions for variables and functions
   - Variable `filename` is not descriptive.
 Consider renaming it to something like `file_name`.
 Similarly, the function name `split_into_hunks` could be more descriptive.
-(Consider existing codebase patterns.)
   - **Fix**: Update code to use consistent naming conventions, e.g., rename `filename` to `file_name`.
 Review existing code for similar improvements.